Flight-Free-UK/flight_free_uk_website/source/posts/train-setting-across-europe.html.markdown

 **Time well spent**

 But you may not have to stop over.
 For example, my colleague Catriona and I went to Dusseldorf in February, and the 11 ½ hours door to door journey was solid good work/relaxing time, with easy connections, good wi-fi all the way and no hassles.
-Easyjet takes two hours in the air, but add another 2 ½ hours at least for checking in, which is stressful and wasted time hanging around in queues rather than working or relaxing on the train.
+Easyjet takes two hours in the air, but add another 2 ½ hours at least for checking in, which is stressful, and wasted time hanging around in queues rather than working or relaxing on the train.

 - - -